 Facebook Pixel

-for A 100 dollar fishing setup should i buy reel, string and rod all come with or reel and rod come with abd my own string or reel rod and string my own. are the parts like the string and rod greased or something or like hard to put together
+For A 100 dollar fishing setup should i buy reel, string and rod all come with or reel and rod come with abd my own string or reel rod and string my own. are the parts like the string and rod greased or something or like hard to put together?

 GuestGuest